Research Assistants

 Chirag Lala

-Chirag Lala is a Ph.D. student at the University of Massachusetts Amherst.
-He works with Professor Robert Pollin, Gregor Semieniuk, and Jeannette Wicks-Lim to prepare "Green Growth Programs" for U.S. states.
-These reports detail policy frameworks for states to dramatically cut GHG emissions through investment in renewable power generation and energy efficiency measures while also providing a "just transition" support to workers in fossil fuel industries.
-Chirag's research interests are in finance, economic history, and political economy with particular emphasis on building state capacity for long-term public investment programs.
+Chirag Lala is a Ph.D. candidate at the University of Massachusetts Amherst.
+He works with Professors Robert Pollin, Gregor Semieniuk, Jeannette Wicks-Lim, and Shouvik Chakraborty conducting input-output analysis on decarbonization and industrial policy programs.
+This research details policy frameworks for states or countries to dramatically cut greenhouse gas emissions through public and private investment in zero emission power generation, storage and energy efficiency solutions, building retrofits, public transit, and clean manufacturing.
+Their analysis also assesses the employment and labor income outcomes of those investments as well as of accompanying just transition frameworks.
+Chirag's research interests are in macroeconomics, finance, industrial policy, and political economy with particular emphasis on building state capacity for long-term strategic public investment in the United States.

 Aaron Medlin